chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

     fabulous scenery with plenty of fascinating and historic sites.
 tour:
   title: BEST OF RHODES AND LINDOS TOUR&nbsp;&nbsp;&nbsp;&nbsp;DT1
-  summary: Rhodes Medieval City / Rhodes New Town / Acropolis of Rhodes / East Coast
-    of the Island / Village and Acropolis of Lindos
+  summary: Rhodes Town / Acropolis of Rhodes City / Panoramic Views of the East Coast / Rhodian Pottery Art / Village and Acropolis of Lindos
   duration: Half Day
 overview:
   items:
-  - title: The Old Town, the Street of the Knights, the Grand Masters Palace (for photos)
+  - title: The Old Town Walls and Gates for photos from outside
-  - title: The New Town, the Old Harbor - Colossus of Rhodes
+  - title: The New Town, the Mandraki Old Harbor - Colossus of Rhodes
   - title: The North Point of the Island – Aegean and Med Sea
   - title: The Acropolis of Rhodes, the Temple of Apollo, the Greek Stadium, and the Theatre